fithisux/mynotes-on-bitsized-neo4j/README.md

 docker-compose up -d
 ```

 connect to

 ```
 http://localhost:7474/browser/
 ```
 with the defaults neo4j/neo4j credentials.
 Now you can setup a pasword that will be used by your jupyter lab notebook.

-The code has been tested with Python 3.10.0 and covers up to and including lesson 17 about Fast Random Projections.
-Lesson 18 has in the [bit-sized repo](https://github.com/cj2001/bite_sized_data_science) a dedicated notbook that can be used with the docker-compose.yml provided here.
+The code has been tested with Python 3.10.3 and covers up to and including lesson 18 about Fast Random Projections.
+Lesson 18 has in the [bit-sized repo](https://github.com/cj2001/bite_sized_data_science) a dedicated notbook that can be used with the docker-compose.yml provided here But this one does not work with GDS2.0.
+So I provide a modified one.
 A __requirements.txt__ is included.

 >> It is advised to create a virtualenv through
 >```